 As a retiree, you will be able to choose when you want your annuity payments from the pension plan.
 You can withdraw all of it at once or receive monthly payments that are adjusted for inflation until you die.

 Here’s the catch:

-There is no penalty charge if you decide to take out some or all of your payment before age 65.
+There is no penalty charge if you decide to take out some or all of your payments before age 65.
 However, there may be tax consequences depending on how long ago the contributions were made and what type they were.